RamiAwar/Mongomantic/README.md

 - [x] Basic API similar to mongoengine, without any queryset logic
 - [x] Built on Pydantic models, no other schema required
 - [x] BaseRepository responsible for all operations (instead of the model itself)
-- [ ] ProductionRepository derived from BaseRepository with all errors handled
+- [x] SafeRepository derived from BaseRepository with all errors handled
 - [ ] Repository/model plugin framework (ex.
 SyncablePlugin, TimestampedPlugin, etc.)
 - [x] Wrapper for aggregation pipelines
 - [x] Mongomock tests